tomca32/gwtplaylist/README.md

 Gandzo Web Team jQuery Playlist

-This plugin is an extension of jquery.videoBG plugin by Syd Lawrence ( www.sydlawrence.com )
+This plugin is an extension of jquery.videoBG plugin by Syd Lawrence ( www.sydlawrence.com ) I also modified the original videoBG by adding one additional feature: "endVideo" event that is dispatched at the end of each video.

 As it name states, it enables you to setup a videoBG playlist.